- 1x Ancient Tomb

 - Repeat for infinite black mana.

-Also of note, we can use the KoziLand technique we used to loop Lotus Petal / Dark Ritual to loop any nonland card that can be put to the graveyard at instant speed (like Lotus Petal or creatures sacrificed via Culling the Weak ).
+Also of note, we can use the KoziLand technique we used to loop Lotus Petal/Dark Ritual to loop any nonland card that can be put to the graveyard at instant speed (like Lotus Petal or creatures sacrificed via Culling the Weak).
 This makes our library, hand and graveyard essentially the same zone for these cards, allowing us to play any of them infinite times assuming we have the mana for it.
-You can also loop a single sorcery-speed nonland with two cycling lands by:

 - Casting the spell of your choice and letting it resolve